Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Antenna/Array Rotation Optimization

 \section{Antenna/Array Rotation Optimization}

 Determining the optimal antenna orientations/boresights is essential for fully exploiting the performance gains offered by RA systems.
 Since wireless channels depend on antenna/array orientation in a highly nonlinear manner, the resulting optimization problems are often challenging and require carefully designed solution strategies.
-In this section, we introduce efficient optimization methods for antenna/array rotation in various wireless system settings and demonstrate their performance advantages over conventional fixed-antenna architectures.
-To characterize the fundamental performance bounds of RA systems, we assume perfect CSI throughout this section.
-Practical issues related to RA channel estimation and acquisition will be addressed in Section~\ref{sec:estimation}.
+In this section, we introduce efficient optimization methods for antenna/array rotation in various wireless system settings and demonstrate their performance advantages over conventional fixed-antenna architectures. {To characterize the fundamental performance bounds of RA systems, the optimization in this section is performed under several common implementation assumptions.
+First, the required CSI or geometry-related channel parameters are assumed to be available at the RA controller.
+In practice, they can be obtained through the channel estimation/acquisition methods provided in Section~\ref{sec:estimation}.
+Second, the RA orientations are continuously adjusted within their allowable rotation regions subject to mechanical or electronic rotation constraints.
+Third, if the rotationally symmetric cosine radiation pattern is adopted, self-rotation around the boresight axis does not affect the directional gain, and thus the RA orientation can be simplified to 2D boresight rotation characterized by the pointing vector.
+Unless otherwise specified, the channel and optimization models in this section assume ideal or well-calibrated RA responses.
+Under this assumption, the adopted directional gain patterns, array responses, and orientation-dependent channels can reasonably approximate practical RA systems, and the obtained results mainly serve as representative performance benchmarks or theoretical bounds.}